-- 3.4.1 The existing building shall retain its residential character as a detached one-family dwelling subject to the R-1 (Single Family Dwelling) Zone as specified within the Land Use By-law for Halifax Mainland 20(1)(a). - 3.4.2 Alterations to the exterior of the building shall not be such that the building no longer appears to be residential in nature. - 3.4.3 Neither 3.4.1 nor 3.4.2 shall prevent building or property alterations responding to the needs of physically challenged children.
+- 3.4.1 Alterations to the exterior of the buildings shall be subject to the R-1 (Single Family Dwelling)

+Zone standards contained within the Land Use By-law for Halifax Mainland and shall not be such that the buildings no longer appear to be residential in nature, in the opinion of the Development Officer. - 3.4.2 Nothing in this Agreement shall prevent facilities for physically challenged children or playground equipment from being erected on the property.